-B. Your total point sum (of 300) is meaningful only relative to the point sums of other students in the class.
+- B. Curve: Your total point sum (of 300) is meaningful only relative to the point sums of other students in the class.
 I will convert your total to a scaled score, based on the class curve.
 For example, if the highest raw score in the class were 240/300, then that student would receive an A. The final grades will comport with Law School's grading policies.
-Please review the Student Handbook. http://mitchellhamline.edu/students/student-handbook/.
+Please review the Student Handbook. http://mitchellhamline.edu/students/student-handbook/. - C. Mandatory Mean: The final grades must comport with Law School's grading policies.
+Note that the 2019-2020 Student Handbook states that the Law School "mandates a mean of between 2.7 and 3.3 for all Upper Level (non-1L) classes."
+That is a mean roughly between a B- and B+.